AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

 The combat manager will allow for the gm entering custom fight parameters, or importing them.
 Either from the [Encounter Generator](#encounter-generator), manually selecting beasts/players/npcs, or an (undecided) import format.
 ___
+## Location Generator
+This will allow for quick generation of locations.
+This will potentially allow for different categories such as 'starting off places' or ???
+I don't know.
+If you have ideas, please send them to me!
+- Location skeletons will look something like:
+  > Adjective
+  Type
+  Location in world
+ > Thank you, Amos for the suggestion!
+ Everyone else, please send words to fill in each of those things, thank you!